phunware/maas-analytics-ios-sdk/README.md

 ### Event Parameters

-MaaSAnalytics allows you to paramaterize your all of your events with up to 10 key / value pairs. *All parameter keys and values must be alphanumeric strings.*
+MaaS Analytics allows you to paramaterize your all of your events with up to 10 key / value pairs. *All parameter keys and values must be alphanumeric strings.*

 ````objective-c
 - (void)viewWillAppear:(BOOL)animated